Real-Time Streaming Protocol: RTP

 The transmission of streaming data itself is not a task of RTSP.
 Most RTSP servers use the Real-time Transport Protocol (RTP) in conjunction with Real-time Control Protocol (RTCP) for media stream delivery.
 However, some vendors implement proprietary transport protocols.
 The RTSP server software from RealNetworks, for example, also used RealNetworks' proprietary Real Data Transport (RDT).

 Protocol directives

-While similar in some ways to HTTP, RTSP defines control sequences useful in controlling multimedia playback.
-While HTTP is stateless, RTSP has a state; an identifier is used when needed to track concurrent sessions.
-Like HTTP, RTSP uses TCP to maintain an end-to-end connection and, while most RTSP control messages are sent by the client to the server, some commands travel in the other direction (i.e., from server to client).
+While similar in some ways to HTTP, RTSP defines control sequences that are useful in controlling multimedia playback.
+While HTTP is stateless, RTSP has a state; an identifier is used to track concurrent sessions when needed.
+Like HTTP, RTSP uses TCP to maintain an end-to-end connection.
+While most RTSP control messages are sent by the client to the server, some commands travel in the other direction (i.e., from server to client).

-Presented here are the basic RTSP requests.
+Presented below are the basic RTSP requests.
 Some typical HTTP requests, like the OPTIONS request, are also available.
-The default transport layer port number is 554 for both TCP and UDP, the latter being rarely used for the control requests.
+The default transport layer port number is 554 for both TCP and UDP, but the latter is rarely used for control requests.